 - 2 tablespoons unsalted butter

-- 1 tablespoon minced fresh garlic
+- 1 tablespoon fresh garlic - minced

-- 3 cups chicken broth - (I use Pacific natural, 550 mg sodium per cup)
+- 3 cups chicken broth

-- ¼ teaspoon black pepper - (or white pepper)
+- ¼ teaspoon black pepper - or white pepper

-- â…› teaspoon dried thyme
+- ⅛ teaspoon dried thyme

-- ½ cup heavy cream - (remove it from the fridge when you start cooking)
+- ½ cup heavy cream - remove it from the fridge when you start cooking

 Instructions

 - Add the chicken broth, black pepper, and thyme.
 Bring to a boil.
-Reduce the heat to medium-low and simmer the soup, partially covered, for 10 minutes, to allow the flavors to meld.
+Reduce the heat to medium-low and simmer the soup, partially covered, for 10 minutes to allow the flavors to meld.

 - Stir the heavy cream into the pureed soup.
 Taste and decide if you'd like to add more salt - this would depend on how salty your chicken broth is.

-- Turn the heat back on to medium and bring the soup to a low simmer.
+- Turn the heat back to medium and bring the soup to a low simmer.
 If you'd like to further thicken the soup, mix the cornstarch with two tablespoons of cold water until smooth and stir the slurry into the soup.

 - Continue heating the soup (but don't bring it to a boil - lower the heat if needed), stirring, until heated through and thickened, 1-2 minutes.
-Serve immediately.Â
+Serve immediately.

 Notes